The best rain covers for your camera and lens in 2024

 Didn't work as well as we'd like

-This rain cover is designed to work in harmony with Peak Design’s Capture Clip system, which attaches your camera to a belt or a bag strap.
+This rain cover is designed to work in harmony with Peak Design’s popular Capture Clip system, which enables you to attach your camera to a belt or a bag strap while it’s in its cover, making it easier for you to stay on the move while it’s raining.

 The stretchy neoprene sleeve slips over your lens and onto the camera body, with drawstring cords tightening around the base and lens to create a snug fit.
 A couple of well-sealed slots allow your camera’s strap to pass through the top.

-Although Shell looks neat and tidy when fitted, the cover needs to be folded back awkwardly to use your camera; even then, the lens is still obscured, making this better suited to protecting a prime optic.
+Although the Shell looks neat and tidy when fitted, the cover needs to be folded back awkwardly to use your camera; even then, the lens is still obscured, making this better suited to protecting a prime optic.
 A clever concept, but not without its limitations.
-See our full Peak Design Shell review.

 What is a rain cover?